 Otherwise, if you’re willing to switch to Windows, the Asus ZenBook 13 UX333 offers a similar price to the Core i5 Pixelbook Go, all while offering better performance, thinner bezels, and more varied port selection.

 Want more options?
-Check out our favorite laptops of 2019.
+Check out the best laptops of 2021.

 How long will it last?